lexicalunit/spellbot/README.md

   - `power`: Turns the power command on or off for this server.
   - `voice`: When on, SpellBot will automatically create voice channels.
   - `tags`: Turn on or off the ability to use tags on your server.
+  - `avatars`: Configure if SpellBot can respond to uses with default avatars.
   - `help`: Get detailed usage help for SpellBot.

 ### 🛋️ Ergonomics